Gold climbs Rs 330; silver zooms Rs 840 | Headlines

 In the overseas markets, both gold and silver were trading higher at USD 2,011 per ounce and USD 25.17 per ounce, respectively.

-''Gold price edged higher as the dollar pulled back, with investors focussing on key US inflation data due later in the day for signs on how close interest rates are to be peaking.
+''Gold price edged higher as the dollar pulled back, with investors focusing on key US inflation data due later in the day for signs on how close interest rates are to be peaking.

 ''After inflation numbers, we also have the FOMC meeting minutes and hence comments from Fed officials and the US Fed Chair Jerome Powell will also be important to keep an eye on,'' Navneet Damani, Senior VP - Commodity Research at Motilal Oswal Financial Services, said.